 A careful shifter knows discretion can be the better part of valour.
 With this facet, a shifter becomes incredibly unremarkable, shrouded in shadows and easy to ignore.

 In the depths of Shadow, distance is relative.
 You attune yourself to a nearby shadow, allowing you to hear and smell as if you were lurking within its depths.
-This Facet is especially useful in urban settings, where at night most souls are surrounded by shadows of buildings and streetlights.
+This Facet is especially useful in urban settings, where at night most souls are surrounded by the shadows of buildings and streetlights.

 Benefit: Spend 1 anima as a single action to attune yourself to an area of Dim light within 1 Range.
 You can treat that shadow as a point of origin when calculating the range of your Hearing and Scent senses, as if you were standing in the shadow yourself.
-You can maintain this facet until the end of your next round; once per round you may extend its duration by 1 additional round by taking a Concentration action.
+You can maintain this facet until the end of your next round; once per round, you may extend its duration by 1 additional round by taking a Concentration action.

 Benefit: If you are standing in a location of dim illumination or lower, you can spend 1 Anima as a signle action to flicker to another patch of dim illumination within Close range.
 This Movement is instantaneous, as you vanish into the shadows at your starting location and appear at your destination.
 This movement only provokes an attack of opportunity at your destination, and only if your target is aware of you.

 You can only Shadow Step to a location you within range that you can see and that you would be normally able to reach by walking within Close range.
 For example, you can Shadow Step to the back seat of a car pursuing you within Close Range, as, in theory, you could walk that distance.
 But you cannot Shadow Step across a chasm unless the distance to the bottom, across, and back up is less than Close Range.
+You can spend 1 additional Anima to increase the range of this teleportation by 1 Range band per Anima spent.

 With this gift, a shifter becomes the pinnacle of the ambush predator.
 Your claws cleave light itself, leaving wispy trails of darkness behind them, and the shadows swirl around you, pulling you into the dark.
 You can strike from hiding without betraying your position.